A CORNISH FORAGING WALK

 The Cornish landscape is a constant inspiration to our work here at Marräum.
 And many of the plants on the beaches, hedgerows and countryside around us are not only beautiful, but provide a cornucopia of free and tasty food.

-In September, we spent a great team-building day, out of the office on a foraging walk followed by a beach barbeque on the banks of the Helford at Grebe Beach.
+In September, we spent a great team-building day out of the office on a foraging walk, followed by a beach barbecue on the banks of the Helford at Grebe Beach.
 The lovely Stuart Woodman, whose knowledge of the local flora is incredible, led the walk.
 We first met him when he worked at Miss Peapods (now Muddy Beach) and have remained in touch ever since.
-Everyone on the team spent a glorious day out in the open, leaning about the uses of different plants that, all to often, we may simply pass by.
+Everyone on the team spent a glorious day out in the open, learning about the uses of different plants that, all too often, we may simply pass by.

 On this one walk, we found: